 Just as assessment of students can be both formative and summative (students can use feedback to improve, while faculty can report on achievement), so can assessment of faculty.
 In this vein, I have sometimes used a Small Group Instructional Diagnosis (SGID), in which a trained facilitator observes a mid-term class meeting, then uses the end of class to solicit consensus feedback from the students.
 Later, the facilitator debriefs the instructor, who then responds to the class.
 Course evaluations are useful to me in planning future classes, but SGIDs are uniquely helpful in improving a course in progress.
 I have learned to conduct SGIDs, and am happy to do them for others.

 Finally, I would like to emphasize my strong commitment to the total education of undergraduates.
 I am a very hands-on advisor in many contexts (classes, projects within classes, the college experience as a whole, future life paths), and proactive in reaching out to my students.
 It is important to listen to students describe their experiences---especially during the first year of college---because their perspectives often reveal their needs.
 This leads me to advise students on how to approach learning in my classes and to give advice that reaches beyond my classes to work on other projects and initiatives.
 In this way, I like to get to know my students and support them in other areas of their lives.
 Academic experiences, campus life, and personal life affect not only overall student development, but also performance in my courses; because first-year students face academic and personal transitions, I try to attend to this in courses aimed at first-years.
 When I live close to campus, I invite students to my house at the end of the term for snacks, puzzles, and chatting.
-I mentor students over the long term; I see their abilities and potential and work to bring their good qualities out, and then I advocate for those students relative to and in the context of the standard system---writing them letters for graduate school, nominating them for awards, etc.
+I mentor students over the long term; I see their abilities and potential and work to bring their good qualities out, and then I advocate for those students relative to and in the context of the standard system---writing them letters for REUs and graduate school, nominating them for awards, etc.

 Interestingly, I find that working on my research improves my teaching as well.
 The experience of learning, struggling with and creating new mathematics echoes the challenges my students face, and thus I empathize with student stress.
 I'm always on the lookout for subproblems and subprojects that would be appropriate for students---nontrivial, yet tractable and requiring minimal background.
 Twice my collaborations with students have resulted in research publications in topological graph theory.